 The Highpoint Discipline Management System is designed to instill self-discipline and to assist students in becoming better decision-makers.
 Students enter on Level 1 and move up and/or down the level system depending on subsequent behaviors.
-All students are required to maintain a point sheet that is carried from class to class.
 Students who successful complete the program will return to their home campus.
 Students who do not make adequate progress or regress in their school behavior will remain in the Highpoint Program or be referred to their home district for possible expulsion or placement in JJAEP.

-General descriptions of the levels are as follows:
+General descriptions of the levels are follows: